mcaceresb/tablefill/README.md

 - Ability to fill LaTeX and Markdown templates
     - There can be several placeholders in one line (however, there must be at most one table line per code line).
     - Labels in LaTeX can be anywhere in the table environment.
+    - Placeholders can also be placed between commented-out tablefill tags, so updating is not restricted to literal tables.
     - Placeholders can be either `#` or `\#` (note the former is a special character in LaTeX so while the filled output will compile, the template will not).
     - Can have several matches of the pattern in the same line.
     - LaTeX tables can be filled inside Markdown documents.